IPL Plastics Inc. (IPLP.TO) (TSE:IPLP) Given a C$10.00 Price Target at National Bank Financial

-National Bank Financial set a C$10.00 price objective on IPL Plastics Inc. (IPLP.TO) (TSE:IPLP) in a report released on Monday morning, BayStreet.CA reports.
-The brokerage currently has a tender rating on the stock.
+IPL Plastics Inc. (IPLP.TO) (TSE:IPLP) has been assigned a C$10.00 target price by analysts at National Bank Financial in a research report issued on Sunday, BayStreet.CA reports.
+The firm currently has a “tender” rating on the stock.

-Other equities research analysts also recently issued research reports about the company.
-Royal Bank of Canada downgraded IPL Plastics Inc. (IPLP.TO) from an outperform rating to a sector perform rating and boosted their price target for the company from C$6.00 to C$10.00 in a research report on Thursday, July 30th.
-CIBC boosted their price target on IPL Plastics Inc. (IPLP.TO) from C$5.00 to C$10.00 in a research report on Thursday, July 30th.
-Scotiabank boosted their price target on IPL Plastics Inc. (IPLP.TO) from C$5.50 to C$10.00 in a research report on Thursday, July 30th.
-Finally, TD Securities downgraded IPL Plastics Inc. (IPLP.TO) from a buy rating to a tender rating and boosted their price target for the company from C$8.00 to C$10.00 in a research report on Thursday, July 30th.
+IPLP has been the topic of a number of other reports.
+TD Securities lowered IPL Plastics Inc. (IPLP.TO) from a “buy” rating to a “tender” rating and increased their price objective for the company from C$8.00 to C$10.00 in a research report on Thursday, July 30th.
+Scotiabank raised their price target on IPL Plastics Inc. (IPLP.TO) from C$5.50 to C$10.00 in a report on Thursday, July 30th.
+Royal Bank of Canada lowered IPL Plastics Inc. (IPLP.TO) from an “outperform” rating to a “sector perform” rating and lifted their price objective for the stock from C$6.00 to C$10.00 in a research report on Thursday, July 30th.
+Finally, CIBC upped their target price on shares of IPL Plastics Inc. (IPLP.TO) from C$5.00 to C$10.00 in a research report on Thursday, July 30th.

 IPL Plastics Inc, through its subsidiaries, provides various packaging solutions primarily in the United States, the United Kingdom, and Canada.
 It operates through three segments: Large Format Packaging and Environmental Solutions (LF&E), Consumer Packaging Solutions (CPS), and Returnable Packaging Solutions (RPS).